mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/README.md

 Due to JavaFX dependencies, in order to use the Graphic User Interface you need to run the *with-dependencies* client JAR.
 Server's JAR can be ran in both configurations with no effective foreclosure.

-#5.Test Coverage
+## 5.Test Coverage
-The coverage made to test the model methods can be seen in`deliveries/report/final`.
+The coverage made to test the model methods can be seen in`/deliveries/report/final`.
 The tests Coverage is:

 - Class coverage 100%
 - Method coverage 90%

-#6.UML
+## 6.UML
 The UML diagrams in the project represents both the structure initially designed for the implementation of the model package, and a more detailed scheme of each package and the classes in it:
-- [Initial-Model-UML](https://github.com/mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/blob/master/deliveries/final/GeneralUmml) (`deliveries/final/uml/GeneralUml`)
+- [Initial-Model-UML](https://github.com/mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/tree/master/deliveries/final/uml/GeneralUml) (`deliveries/final/uml/GeneralUml`)
-- [Final-Detailed-UML](https://github.com/mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/blob/master/deliveries/final/PackagesUml) (`deliveries/final/uml/PackagesUml`)
+- [Final-Detailed-UML](https://github.com/mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/tree/master/deliveries/final/uml/PackagesUml) (`deliveries/final/uml/PackagesUml`)

-#7.JavaDoc
+## 7.JavaDoc
 The JavaDoc documentation provides a description of each class and method, except for the more trivial getters and setters.
-You can view it in the `/ src / Doc` directory or at the following link: [JavaDoc](https://github.com/mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/tree/master/src/Doc)
+You can view it in the `/deliveries/final/Doc` directory or at the following link: [JavaDoc](https://github.com/mfmarcoferrero/ing-sw-2020-Ferrero-Fasoli-Battaglia/tree/deliveries/final/Doc)

-#Group Members
+## Group Members

 [Alessandro Battaglia](https://github.com/10524334)